IrisW9527/FlutterGetJson/README.md

 # user

-A new Flutter project connecting the last webJson project to retrieve data from the web API.
+A new Flutter project connecting the last web project 'relationalDB' to retrieve data from the web API.

 Test user:
 Email: doj@gmail.com